1

 • Question: How do we help a family enroll in the CHRP waiver?
 (Updated 2/8/24)

 • Answer: Direct them to their local Case Management Agency (CMA) for all enrollment and non-financial eligibility.
-The CCB will assist with enrollment paperwork and complete the Inventory for Client and Agency Planning (ICAP) assessment.
+The CMA will assist with enrollment paperwork and complete the Inventory for Client and Agency Planning (ICAP) assessment.
 They will also conduct the Developmental Disability (DD) determination and assess for functional eligibility prior to enrollment.

 • Question: Is it expected that the therapeutic and medical costs for a child enrolled in CHRP will be reimbursed only through Health First Colorado?
 Can private insurance of the parent/ guardian be used as well?